-- The IRS may have offset the refund to pay off an outstanding debt - The IRS and/or the debt agency will mail a letter within a few weeks with details about the debt and amount collected.
-Call (800) 304-3107 to see if all or some of the refund is being collected through the Treasury Offset Program
+- The IRS or BFS may have offset the refund to pay off an outstanding debt - The IRS and/or the Bureau of the Fiscal Service (BFS) will mail a letter within a few weeks with details about the debt and amount collected.
+Call (800) 304-3107 to see if all or some of the refund is being collected through the Treasury Offset Program.
+Learn more here.

 Our assurance to you